Space Elevator to Geosynchronous Orbit: Science Fiction or Future Reality?

 Early Visions:

 One of the earliest depictions of a space elevator can be found in Konstantin Tsiolkovsky's 19th-century proposal for a "celestial castle" – inspired by a visit to Paris in 1895, where he imagined a cable connected to the top of the Eiffel Tower by which he could ascend to outer space.
 While not technically an elevator, it laid the groundwork for the concept.
-In the 1957, Yuri Artsutanov expanded on this idea, envisioning a cable extending from Earth to a geostationary satellite.
+In 1957, Yuri Artsutanov expanded on this idea, envisioning a cable extending from Earth to a geostationary satellite.

 Arthur C. Clarke's Masterpiece: